 The Delaware Climate + Health Conference Summary Report highlights findings from the 2017 conference, which explored how climate change is affecting public health in Delaware.
 The conference particularly focused on extreme heat, air quality and vector-borne diseases.

-The Economic Analysis of the Impacts of Climate Change in the State of Delaware is an additional tool to assist state agencies in completing cost/benefit analysis of proposed climate change adaptation actions.
+Economic Analysis of the Impacts of Climate Change in the State of Delaware

 This report is not a comprehensive analysis of all possible climate impacts.
 The impacts chosen were derived from the 2014 Delaware Climate Impact Assessment and the 2013 Sea Level Rise Vulnerability Assessment.
 In total, 26 impact categories across 5 sectors were analyzed, including Natural Resources (DNREC), Human Health (DHSS), Transportation (DelDOT), Agriculture (DDA) and Human Safety (DSHS).